Typhoon Pabuk (2007)

-Typhoon Pabuk, known in the Philippines as Tropical Storm Chedeng, was a minimal typhoon that formed on August 5, 2007.
+Typhoon Pabuk, (Note: The name Pabuk (Lao: ປາບຶກ, [paː˩ bɯk̚˧˥]) was contributed by Laos and refers to the Mekong giant catfish (Pangasianodon gigas) in Lao.) known in the Philippines as Tropical Storm Chedeng, was a minimal typhoon that formed on August 5, 2007.
 The system made landfall on Taiwan on August 7, and on August 9 Pabuk passed to the south of Hong Kong.

 Meteorological history

 On August 4, the Japan Meteorological Agency began monitoring a tropical depression.
 The system continued to strengthen, and the Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert on the system early the next day, noting that its environment was "strongly favorable for development".
 The Japan Meteorological Agency designated the system Tropical Storm Pabuk shortly after.
 The JTWC designated the system Tropical Storm 07W at about the same time, and on August 5 PAGASA named the system Chedeng.
 As Pabuk continued to move to the northwest, it gained some organisation as it slowly developed outflow.
 It was upgraded by the JMA to a severe tropical storm on August 6.
 Moving westwards towards Taiwan, an area of convection south of Pabuk separated and formed its own low-level circulation.
 Pabuk's upper-level outflow inhibited this new area of convection.
 Strengthening slightly, Pabuk was upgraded to a typhoon on the morning of August 7.
 The JTWC downgraded Pabuk to a tropical storm later that day, with the JMA downgrading Pabuk shortly before landfall.
 It made landfall in southern Taiwan around 1630 UTC according to Taiwan radar and crossed the southern tip of the Hengchun Peninsula in Pingtung County.
 The JTWC re-upgraded Pabuk to a typhoon at its next advisory, however, citing a small eye at landfall, before downgrading it to a tropical storm again three hours later.

 After passing over Taiwan, Pabuk took aim at Hong Kong.
 On August 9 as the system passed to the south of Hong Kong JMA downgraded the storm to a tropical depression later that day and issued its final public advisory, with the JTWC following suit shortly after.
 The tropical depression then turned back to the east-northeast on August 10, intensifying while taking aim at Hong Kong.
 It skirted to the west of Hong Kong and dissipated while heading northeast into the mainland.